sourcegraph/handbook/content/company/team/index.md

 - Product Manager
 - Barcelona, Spain 🇪🇸 / Buenos Aires, Argentina 🇦🇷
 - [maria@sourcegraph.com](mailto:maria@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/mariaanacraig), [macraig](https://github.com/macraig), [pronounce my name 🔊](https://www.youtube.com/watch?v=-uVQtRQ-Khw)
 - María spends lots of time listening to old rock bands and hugging every dog she can find.
-Prior to Sourcegraph, she cofounded an EdTech startup in Argentina with the mission of closing the gap between traditional education and tech.
-She later joined another startup and lead the development of a real-time IoT predictive monitoring platform to help predict machine failure in industrial plants in Latin America.
-In her free time, María enjoys playing soccer or videogames with friends, attending live music shows, and watching animated movies and musicals.
+Prior to Sourcegraph, she co-founded an EdTech startup in Argentina with the mission of closing the gap between traditional education and tech.
+She later joined another startup and led the development of a real-time IoT predictive monitoring platform to help predict machine failure in industrial plants in Latin America.
+In her free time, María enjoys playing soccer and video games with friends, attending live music shows, and watching animated movies and musicals.

 ## Chris Surdi